jameschip/website/content/posts/dentist_game/paint_list/paint_list.md

 summary: "In which I list a whole load of paints and brushes"
 ---

-So i paint a few miniatures here and there and it popped into my mind that I have never made a list of all of my miniature paints.
+So I paint a few miniatures here and there and it popped into my mind that I have never made a list of all of my miniature paints.
 This is not a huge task for made as I am not the kind of person that insists on having every single colour imaginable, instead I often mix my own and make do.
-Thats not to say i don't buy any paint at all though.
-Anyway here is a list of all the little pots i have at the moment.
+Thats not to say I don't buy any paint at all though.
+Anyway here is a list of all the little pots I have at the moment.

 ## Brushes
 Winsor & Newton Series 7 Sizes: 0 1 2 3